swoogles/TTTT/README.md

 		-More to come...

 Goals:

-	Easily calculate/display total runtime for a given configuration Have several scenarios defined via property files, to display impact of testing decisions -Total runtime
+-Easily calculate/display total runtime for a given configuration -Have several scenarios defined via property files, to display impact of testing decisions
+		-Total runtime
 		-Likelihood of intermitant failures